 Lexus RX350 owners have reported 3 problems related to tire pressure monitoring system (under the tire category).
+The most recently reported issues are listed below.

 The tire pressure monitor system on my 2007 Lexus Rx350 is on all the time can't be reset.
 Still only had 29k mile on the original tires.
 I know Toyota was recall some SUV for the same problem but, my Lexus is not on the list.